mckinsey/causalnex/README.md

 > Note: You can find the notebook and markdown files used to build the docs in [`docs/source`](docs/source).

-## Can I contribute?

-Yes!
-We'd love you to join us and help us build CausalNex.
-Check out our [contributing](CONTRIBUTING.md) documentation.

 ## How do I upgrade CausalNex?

 We use [SemVer](http://semver.org/) for versioning.
 The best way to upgrade safely is to check our [release notes](RELEASE.md) for any notable breaking changes.